From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 Karkh misdemeanor court issued a ruling to imprison Hadi Al-Salami, a member of parliament from Najaf, for six months using the Article 331 of Iraq’s Penal Code.
 This followed a lawsuit filed by the Ministry of Trade against him.

-Root of the problem
+The root of the problem

 The case of Hadi Al-Salami is part of a broader, systematic effort by the authorities to limit freedom of expression in Iraq.
-This is facilitated by the imprecision of Iraqi laws and their broad language, which allows for the arrest of anyone who criticises the government’s performance or the conduct of its officials, or who contributes to exposing corruption.
+This is facilitated by the imprecision of Iraqi laws and their broad language, which allows for the arrest of anyone who criticises the government’s performance or the conduct of its officials or who contributes to exposing corruption.

 Despite the Ministry of Trade later dropping the lawsuit against Al-Salami—as has been done in most of these cases against various activists—these lawsuits are considered, from the moment of their initiation, a tool of repression through intimidating society with the consequences of criticizing authority.